jcmcnch/MGPrimerEval/README.md

 `ln -s /full/path/to/your/data/*gz intermediate/compute-workflow/00-fastq/`

-### 4.3 Downloading databases for phyloFlash, SSU rRNA splitting, SSU rRNA classification with VSEARC, and adding `uclust` to your path
+### 4.3 Downloading databases for phyloFlash, SSU rRNA splitting, SSU rRNA classification with VSEARCH, and adding `uclust` to your path

 **4.3.1 PhyloFlash Database for Retrieving SSU rRNA fragments**